openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 		IntakePoint ( 0 6.0 Container)
 		)

+- WagonEmptyWeight is the weight of the wagon, when it has neither containers nor other weighing freight animations on board
 - LoadingAreaLength is the length in meters of the loading area available for containers
 - AboveLoadingAreaLength is the length in meters of the above loading area available for containers (parameter not needed if not double stacker)